Marks & Spencer

-Billions depend on seafood for their livelihoods and essential nutrition, but our oceans are in trouble.
+Billions of people depend on seafood for their livelihoods or nutrition, but our oceans are in trouble.
 Almost a third of the world’s fish stocks have now been fished beyond sustainable limits – yet our appetite for seafood keeps growing.

-M&S has signed WWF’s Global Seafood Charter, committing the company to work with us to safeguard our oceans and the people and wildlife who depend on them.
-For M&S this means focusing on supply chains, insisting on traceability and sustainability in all its seafood products – as well as using its influence to advocate for better government policies and business practices, and funding several fishery improvement projects.
+This has meant focusing on supply chains, insisting on traceability and sustainability in all its seafood products – as well as using its influence to advocate for better government policies and business practices, and funding several fishery improvement projects.

 WHAT WE’VE ACHIEVED

-- Supporting communities to catch and farm fish sustainably through projects in Orkney, Canada, the Philippines, Madagascar, Belize, Honduras and elsewhere, featuring everything from crabs to crayfish.
+Supporting communities to catch and farm fish more sustainably through projects in Orkney, Canada, the Philippines, Madagascar, Belize, Honduras and elsewhere, featuring everything from cod to crab.

-- Helping M&S reach 100% of the cotton for its clothing coming from more sustainable sources by supporting more than 25,000 cotton farmers in India to grow Better Cotton – increasing their income by nearly 40%, while using 55% less pesticide, 40% less chemical fertiliser and 30% less water.
+From 2009 to 2019 we worked with M&S to promote cotton farming practices that are better for people and nature.
+Cotton is used to make nearly half the world’s textiles, but its cultivation has a massive environmental footprint.
+We helped M&S reach 100% of the cotton for its clothing coming from more sustainable sources by 2019, by supporting more than 25,000 cotton farmers in India to grow Better Cotton – increasing their income by nearly 40%, while using 55% less pesticide, 40% less chemical fertiliser and 30% less water.